rsx-electrical/basicsKiCAD/Onboarding.md

 - Press **B** on your keyboard, this allows for the ground plane to reset, if you look closely at the screw terminal you can the ground plane wrapping around the pads, but for the ground pad the ground plane extends itself such that ground is connected to ground

-- You might be wondering why we left the ground unnconnected, I mainly want to show you the method that usually used which is with a **via**
+- You might be wondering why we left the ground unconnected, I mainly want to show you the method that usually used which is with a **via**
 - start a new trace on the LED's ground pad and click again the empty space to the left

 <div align="center">